greenkeeper-keeper/meta/README.md

 * Set the url to `<url for your deployed greenkeeper-keeper instance>/payload` (don't forget the `/payload`)
 * Choose `application/json` for `Content type` instead of the default of `application/x-www-form-encoded`
-* Select the `status` event when enabling the webhook.
-This event fires each time a new status is reported.
-This means that PRs are merged almost immediately after all of the status checks have reported success.
+* Select the `Statuses` and `Check runs` events when enabling the webhook.
+PRs are merged almost immediately after all of the checks have reported success.

   :warning: However, since greenkeeper [waits for status updates on the branch before opening the PR](https://greenkeeper.io/docs.html#greenkeeper-step-by-step), it is possible that no events will fire after the PR is opened if your CI server does not run an additional build specifically for the PR.
 [Circle CI](https://circleci.com/) appears to be in the category of services that does not have the additional build.
 If you happen to use a CI server that acts this way, please [open an issue](https://github.com/greenkeeper-keeper/meta/issues/new) and help us determine an appropriate approach to handling this situation.